British Columbia Highway 1: New interchanges and upgrades

 Over the years, various interchanges have been built and rebuilt.

 On July 31, 1969, the interchange with Lickman Road in Chilliwack opened.
 The Prest Road overpass followed in the early 1970s.

 In January 1992 the Cassiar Tunnel opened.
 The project replaced a surface street section of Cassiar Street which was used by traffic to get from the Burnaby Freeway to the Ironworkers Memorial Bridge.

 Through the 2000s and 2010s multiple interchanges were upgraded and rebuilt along the highway.
 The Gateway program saw the rebuilding of several interchanges from Willingdon Avenue to 176 Street.
 Through Abbotsford the Mount Lehman/Fraser Highway, Clearbrook Road, and McCallum Road interchanges were rebuilt.

 On June 9, 2011, Highway 1 between 152 Street in Surrey and Highway 11 in Abbotsford was designated as the Highway of Heroes.

 On September 4, 2020, a new interchange with 216 Street was opened.

 On November 10, 2022, it was announced that major construction of a new overpass at Glover Road (which will be built first), a revised interchange with Highway 10/232 St. and widening to three lanes between 216 Street and Highway 13/264 St. had started.
 This work is part of a plan to eventually widen the highway to Whatcom Road in Abbotsford.

 Interior section

 Several sections of Highway 1 between Revelstoke and the Alberta border are under the jurisdiction of Parks Canada.

 History

-Starting in 2004 the highway had a massive overhaul in the Kicking Horse Canyon near Golden including a 5 km realignment.
+The first section of the highway to be twinned was the 12-kilometre stretch in 1984–1985 through Malakwa starting 8 kilometres east of Sicamous until Oxbow Road.
+This remained the only four-lane stretch east of Kamloops until the 2000s.

+Since the 2000s, 25 kilometres of road in the Kicking Horse Pass near Golden have been rebuilt in phases to modern standards, with four lanes and the removal of sharp corners.
+The final phase is due for completion in 2024.

 During major floods in November 2021, sections of Highway 1 between Hope and Spences Bridge were washed away into the Thompson River.
 Other sections of the highway on Vancouver Island and a railroad underpass near Lytton were also damaged in the same event.
 As a result of the floods, which also damaged other highways in the Fraser Valley, road connections from Metro Vancouver to the rest of Canada were cut off.